 Hiking from Wan Chai to Aberdeen is probably one of the go-to hikes for many living on Hong Kong Island.
 It’s moderately easy, relatively short, and easily accessible.
-Unlike the Dragon’s Back, or the Chai Wan to Big Wave Bay hikes, the hike to Aberdeen Reservoir starts from a central location, and ends in a location with access to MTR and buses.
+Unlike the Dragon’s Back, or the Chai Wan to Big Wave Bay hike, the hike to Aberdeen Reservoir starts from a central location, and ends in a location with access to MTR and buses.

 If you haven’t planned anything for the weekend, and just want to get out of your flat on the island for a quick hike, this is the perfect trail!